This review was due on 25th February, click here to find out about the delay. More catch-ups to come this week.

 Two individuals hold up the doctor at gunpoint and destroy his robotic assistant, demanding to be let into ‘Earth 2’ (as it’s become known due to how realistic it is) and to have the doors locked after them.
 The doctor tries to explain none of it is real and asks what they’re going to eat, but consumed with Space Madness they’ve become addicted to Earth 2.
 They call the doctor stupid (“blitz-brain”); they’re going to eat the berries on the beautiful bushes and fruits from the trees!
 Fearing for his life the doc has no option but to close them in.
 Looking on from outside he summons the security droids.

-I love those last words, how it was so realistic it ended up going the same way as the actual planet.
+I love those last words, how it was so realistic it ended up going the same way as our actual planet.
 It’s definitely one of the better anthology tales (they’ve all been very good) and Joan’s art is a superb fit, their depiction of the space madness is just perfect.
 This is one of the most interesting aspects of this series of stories.
-While they’re all individual, there are some themes that pop up now and again, with this sickness being the most prevalent and one which I’m sure would’ve played a huge part in the ongoing saga of the Wildcat if the comic had carried on.
+While they’re all individual, there are some themes that pop up now and again, with this sickness being the most prevalent over several issues and one which I’m sure would’ve played a huge part in the ongoing saga of the Wildcat, if the comic had carried on.

 The ending reminded me I’ve been remiss with my Wildcat Death Toll of late.
 In the Christmas issue not one person died (suitably enough) and since then I haven’t picked the count back up again.
 So, with three dead in this story alone, and all six human characters killed off in last issue’s Complete, where do we stand?
 Going back and adding up all the deaths from all strips, in all issues, with only several hundred humans left alive in the universe editor Barrie and his team have seen off 32 already!
 (Plus the wonderful Gliz alien character.)